Kingsley's Adventure: Development

-Kingsley's Adventure was developed by Psygnosis.
+Kingsley's Adventure was developed by Psygnosis' studio at Camden Town.
 Peter Marshall was programmer for the game, and was joined by Ron Festejo as producer.

 Release

 Kingsley's Adventure was released for the PlayStation in North America on September 28, 1999, and in Europe on October 22 of the same year.
 Upon release, it generated little attention and went unnoticed.

 Reception

 Kingsley's Adventure received average or positive reviews from critics.
 Jeuxvideo.com gave it a 16 out of 20 score.
 OPM UK described it as "strangely atmospheric" with "smashing cartoon visuals", but criticized it for having "maddening controls".